Archibald E. Spriggs: Business career

 After his term as lieutenant governor, Spriggs became a business manager for Montana businessman Henry Frank.
 He made several trips to France to negotiate a sale of some of Frank's mining interests.
 After Frank's death in 1908, Spriggs worked with New York politician and businessman William Sulzer, serving as president of his Alaska Industrial Company, which operated the "Jumbo" copper mine in Alaska.
 Spriggs and Sulzer used the connections he had acquired with French capitalists to try to obtain and exploit mining rights in Guatemala.
 Their Guatemala Mining and Development Company, backed by French capital, obtained broad rights from Guatemalan president Manuel Estrada Cabrera in 1911, but the project was halted by the advent of World War I.

 Spriggs was also involved in Montana mines.
 He was a director for many years of the Boston & Alta Copper Company, which operated the Alta copper mine in Corbin.
 In 1920 he was the president of the Jib Mining Company, which reopened and worked gold mines near Basin, and also of the Montana Radersburg Mining Co., which owned additional claims in Broadwater County.

 From 1915 until his death Spriggs served as the first chairman of the Industrial Accident Board established by the Montana Workmen's Compensation Act of 1915.

 Personal life

+Spriggs married Josephine Marie (Leighton) Noble in 1911.
+She had been acquitted of murder in the death of her previous husband, Payton Noble, in 1905.
+After Spriggs' death, Josephine Spriggs ran for the Democratic nomination for Montana Secretary of State in 1924, coming in second.

-Spriggs married Josephine Marie Leighton in 1911.
-He is buried in Forestvale Cemetery in Helena.
+Spriggs is buried in Forestvale Cemetery in Helena.